Aspartame and Gay Marriage

 “There’s lots of science out there that proves that most of those sugar substitutes will give you cancer.
 You should watch this documentary.”
 And she gave me the name of a movie.

 Every night I drink these powdered energy drinks at about 11pm and they help me work through the night.
 These drinks are sugar free (it’s Aspartame so my pre-diabetes is not threatened), it has taurine (or whatever the energy drink chemical is) and I dilute it into two bottles of clean, healthy tap water.
 Whatever it is about the stuff, it makes me feel so good, it keeps me creative and alert, and makes me feel like how I was built to work.

 But this friend of mine believes that Aspartame will mame or kill a person.
 The research she has heard and believes says that to live the most fulfilling life, you’re gonna want to avoid the stuff (and I know she’s not the only one.)

-Because, like my friend who thinks Aspartame is bad for me, if I ask her and she shares the benefits of her belief system, she should not sound condemning at all, or mean, because IT SHOULD ONLY BE BECAUSE SHE LOVES ME.
+Because, like my friend who thinks Aspartame is bad for me, if I ask her and she shares what she thinks are the benefits of her belief system, she should not sound condemning on mine at all.
+And she should not sound mean because IT SHOULD ONLY BE BECAUSE SHE LOVES ME.

 So if we find ourselves acting out of fear or hate regarding an issue like this with our friends, we should ask ourselves if maybe it is something other than love that is driving us to treat it like that.